Space-filling curves of self-similar sets (II): Edge-to-trail substitution rule: Introduction

-The IFS $\{S_1,\dots, S_N\}$ is said to satisfy the \emph{open set condition (OSC)}, if there is an open set $U$ such that $\bigcup_{i=1}^N S_i(U)\subset U$ and the sets $S_i(U)$ are disjoint.
-It is well-known that, if a self-similar set $K$ satisfies the {open set condition}, then it is an $s$-set.
-(See \cite{Fal90}.)

-If an IFS satisfies the OSC condition, and $\dim_H K$ equals the space dimension, then it has non-empty interior (\cite{Shief94}), and $K$ is a self-similar tile.
-Especially, if the contraction ratios of $S_i$ are all equal to $r$, then $K$ is called a \emph{reptile}.
+The family $\{S_1,\dots, S_N\}$ is called an \emph{iterated function system}, or \emph{IFS} in short; $K$ is called the \emph{invariant set} of the IFS.
+(See for instance, \cite{Hut81, Fal90}).
+The IFS $\{S_1,\dots, S_N\}$ is said to satisfy the \emph{open set condition (OSC)}, if there is an open set $U$ such that $\bigcup_{i=1}^N S_i(U)\subset U$ and the sets $S_i(U)$ are disjoint (\cite{Hut81}).
+If a self-similar set $K$ satisfies the OSC and has non-empty interior, then we call $K$ a \emph{self-similar tile}; if in addition, the contraction ratios of $S_i$ are all equal , then $K$ is called a \emph{reptile} (\cite{Kenyon92}).

-In \cite{RaoZh15}, we introduce a notion of linear GIFS to describe and handle space-filling curves of self-similar sets.
-A linear GIFS, roughly speaking, is a graph-directed iterated function system (GIFS in short), with a nice order structure.
-(See Section \ref{sec-GIFS} for precise definition).
-It is shown that